top of page

 MISSION

-The Trakehner Association of North America (TANA)'s mission is to record and preserve horses of Trakehner origin in North America and promote the breed across the globe, while maintaining the quality through inspections, education, selective breeding and competition.
+The Trakehner Association of North America (TANA)'s mission is to record and preserve horses of Trakehner origin in North America and promote the breed across the globe, while maintaining the quality through inspections, education, selective breeding and competition in the Olympic disciplines.

 ABOUT THE BREED